krishh2512/Kubeadm-cluster/README.md

 A script to create Kubeadm cluster in Ubuntu.

 Usage:
-Download the script using wget:
+1. Download the script using wget:

 wget https://raw.githubusercontent.com/krishh2512/Kubeadm-cluster/master/kubeadm.sh

+2. Make it executable by

+chmod +x kubeadm.sh

-Then run the script with following format:
+3. Then run the script with following format:

 ./kubeadm.sh